Vib1240n/A-Cup-Of-Java/README.md

 - After the website is running, navigate to the Postman browser (link in tools) and create an account.
 - Once signed in, navigate to your workspace by clicking on workspaces on the top left.
 Then click on “My workspace”.
 - Once at “My Workspace”, select your postman agent to “Desktop Agent” on the bottom right.
 The tester must download “Desktop Agent” to perform these tests.
 - While still in “My workspace”, click on the new tab to begin a request.
 The requests will be either GET or POST.
-Then follow the steps to follow each test in section 4.0 Unit Test: API Testing.
+Then follow the steps to follow each test in the System Test Report section 4.0 Unit Test: API Testing.
 - An example test case would be Sign In API where the steps are:
   - First selecting POST in the drop down menu.
   - Then the tester will provide **“https://www.acesbarber.shop/api/login”** in the request URL text field.